 Several things worked together to help: A wonderful volunteer named Michael Naphan made us a little video called Solar Freakin’ Roadways!
 We are so grateful that Michael saw the vision for this video and worked tirelessly to put it together (while sick!) during our campaign.
 We had never even met him – the kindness of strangers can be amazing!
 Later he came to visit us in Idaho and see the parking lot.

-A team of supporters formed a Facebook Solar Roadways Support Team, which now has over 1,300 members.
+A team of supporters formed a Facebook Solar Roadways Support Team.
 They worked tirelessly to help spread the word about SR on social media, and have been a tremendous source of help and encouragement.
 It’s been amazing to have so many people feel compelled to join us on this journey and help make it happen.
 Even celebrities have supported SR. Their posts, tweets, blogs, and even videos made a big difference during the Indiegogo Campaign.
-We can’t begin to express our gratitude to people like: Julian Lennon, George Takei, Nathon Fillion, Mark Ruffalo, and so many others.
+We can’t begin to express our gratitude to people like: Julian Lennon, George Takei, Nathan Fillion, Mark Ruffalo, Stan Lee, and so many others.

 In 2014, with our Indiegogo Campaign and viral video, we could hardly keep up with daily requests for interviews.
 Some of the press included: Autoblog, Gizmag, EcoWatch, Engadget, HuffPost Green, IFL Science!, CNN Tech, Elite Daily, Green Car Reports, Google +, Architect, The Sierra Club, The Weather Channel, Forbes, Popular Mechanics, National Geographic, Delta Sky Magazine, and Newsweek.

 In June, Scott and Julie were invited to the White House for the (first ever) Maker’s Faire.
 President Obama spoke, and we were happy to meet Bill Nye there.